 Many years ago when a guy built my original website he had me buy the domain name with the .com for the primary and then .net and .biz.
 He then set up domain forwarding for the .net and the .biz to resolve to the .com using a 301 redirect through the domain registrar.
 He said that was better for SEO because then if a customer typed in mydomin.com, mydomain.net, or mydomain.biz they would all resolve to one domain the mydomain.com.
 In reading, I see articles that appear to indicate that this could actually be hurting my primary domains, is old school, and should not be done now.
+Can anyone advise? clearly, if this is an outdated technique and hurts my ranking I will eliminate the two domains pointing to my primary domain.
+The .net and .biz have never had any content as they are just 301 redirects to my primary domain.

 5 Answers